 There is a wide selection of drinks as well as traditional pub food, enough to please everyone.
 This pub will also happily accept your four-legged friend onto the premises.

 The Three Horseshoes is in the heart of the Worcestershire countryside and is a grand location – with front and back beer gardens, you will be able to admire the rolling majesty of the Malvern Hills.

 You can choose to enjoy the views or sit inside by the roaring open fire, with one of the pub’s cask ales, malt whiskies, or a gin.
 Of course, it’s also a dog-friendly pub, making it ideal for any country ramblers and their pups looking for quiet pet friendly pubs.

 Dog walkers are always likely to want somewhere cosy to retire to after a long day of exploring wider Worcestershire.
 The top pubs in area we’ve listed for you here not only welcome your four legged friend, but also offer amazing hospitality and atmosphere.
-Check out top dog friendly days out in Worcestershire to work up a thirst, too.
+Check out all the pet friendly log cabins in Worcestershire as well.